mafia-007/mafia_cli/README.md

  ➣ Lock sticker : no
  ➣ Lock English : no
  ➣ Lock persian : no
+ ➣ Lock Tgservice : no
- ➣ Lock tgservice : no
+ ➣ Lock Tag : no
  ➣ Mute All : no
  ➣ Mute Photo : no
  ➣ Mute Video : no